Predizioni-Epidemiologiche-Italia/Influcast/README.md

 Tutti i dati delle previsioni inviati dai team aderenti sono soggetti alla licenza Creative Commons __CC BY-NC 4.0__ (Attribuzione - Non commerciale): https://creativecommons.org/licenses/by-nc/4.0/deed.it

-### English

-__Influcast__ is a participatory project that aims to predict the evolution of the seasonal flu by aggregating predictions from various models.

-To participate in the project, you need to follow the instructions in the file: `Joining.md` Details regarding the format and the data upload methods are in the file: `Instructions.md`

-All the forecast data sent by the participating teams are subject to the Creative Commons license __CC BY-NC 4.0__ (Attribution - NonCommercial): https://creativecommons.org/licenses/by-nc/4.0/deed.en